 Draft- 6 September 2017

 Abstract: How do interactions between organisms and their environment influence the dynamics of ecological communities?
 Ecologists have long understood that species performance can be impacted by both their response to the abiotic variation and by their interactions with other organisms.
-In my dissertation I aim to experimentally investigate how species coexistence is impacted by plant resource-use strategies (as summarized by functional traits) and species-specific interactions with soil microorganisms in an annual plant community in coastal California.
-This thesis will involve novel applications of recent advances in theoretical ecology to plant community ecology and integrate the historically disjunct fields of plant competition and plant-microbe interactions.
+Despite this long history, we still do not know <......>.
+To address this, in my dissertation I aim to experimentally investigate how species coexistence is impacted by plant resource-use strategies (as summarized by functional traits) and species-specific interactions with soil microorganisms in an annual plant community in coastal California.
+To do so, this thesis will apply recent advances in theoretical ecology to plant community ecology and integrate the historically disjunct fields of plant competition and plant-microbe interactions.

 A longstanding assumption has been that the coexistence of species with dissimilar functional traits is stabilized due to their distinct demographic responses to environmental heterogeneity (Adler et al. 2013).
 For Chapter 1 I plan to test this assumption using recent advances in coexistence theory that quantify how variation in demographic responses to patchy landscapes can promote coexistence (Chesson 2000).
 Specifically, I propose to test whether functional trait differences are predictive of the similarity in the demographic responses of species to environmental gradients.

-Another striking observation from nature is that individuals within a species can have vastly different phenotypes.
-Despite considerable interest, the drivers of this variation ('intra-specific trait variation', or ITV) and its influence on species coexistence and community dynamics remain largely unclear (Violle et al. 2012, Turcotte and Levine 2016).
+Another striking observation from nature is that individuals within a species can vary substantially in their phenotypes.
+Despite considerable interest, the drivers of this variation among individuals ('intra-specific trait variation', or ITV) and its influence on species coexistence and community dynamics remain largely unclear (Violle et al. 2012, Turcotte and Levine 2016).
 For Chapter 2, I aim to investigate some of the biotic and abiotic drivers of ITV and ask how it might influence the outcome of competitive environments.

-Over the past two decades, a great deal of research has also highlighted the role of soil microorganisms in shaping terrestrial plant communities (Bever et al. 2015).
+Finally, over the past two decades, a great deal of research has also highlighted the role of soil microorganisms in shaping terrestrial plant communities (Bever et al. 2015).
 Microbes have been shown to promote plant performance in stressful conditions and have wreaked lasting ecological damage in other communities.
 In nature, such biotic interactions unfold concurrently with resource competition between plants; however in the literature, their effects are generally considered independently of one another (van der Putten et al. 2016).
 For Chapter 3, I aim to demonstrate how the effects of resource competition and plant-microbe interactions can be jointly considered under the established coexistence framework of Chesson and Kuang (2008) via a critical review of existing plant-soil feedback literature.

 Background